syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 ### Binding GridPickerColumn ItemsSource from ViewModel

-The ItemsSource of GridPickerColumn can be binded from the ViewModel.
-To get the collection of items in the picker BindingContext needs to be set for it.
+You can assign any object typed collection to the [GridPickerColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ItemsSource.html) to display a list of items in the `GridPickerColumn` when entering edit mode.

 Refer the below code to bind the ItemsSource of GridPickerColumn from the ViewModel.